The Dry Corridor

 The Dry Corridor is a strip of land across El Salvador, Guatemala, Honduras and Nicaragua that is vulnerable to extreme climate events like long periods of drought, putting livelihoods at risk.

-The economic fallout of COVID-19 and now unfolding global food crisis have triggered a dramatic rise in hunger across the Dry Corridor where extreme weather events, displacement and insecurity have already taken a heavy toll.
-Millions of people have been affected across El Salvador, Guatemala, Honduras and Nicaragua.
+Extreme weather events, displacement and insecurity have taken a heavy toll on the Dry Corridor.
+Millions of people are affected across El Salvador, Guatemala, Honduras and Nicaragua.

 Extreme Weather Wreaks Havoc for Farmers